Plan-Net-France/view_statistics/Readme.md

     *   Displaying News (EXT:news)
     *   Downloading Files (EXT:downloadmanager with type restricted)
     *   Products (EXT:shop)
+    *   Realty/Properties (EXT:openimmo)
     *   Configure your own object by TypoScript

 >	**Attention:**
 >
 >	This extension doesn't log when you're logged in with a Backend-User the same time and call the Frontend by the same domain name.
-In this caseuse another Browser for your Frontend-User, in order to trigger tracking!
+In this case use another Browser for your Frontend-User, in order to trigger tracking!
 An incognito Browser window might prevent this tracking as well.